fetchai/agents-aea/docs/oef-ledger.md

 At present, the OEF's capabilities are fulfilled by two components:

-- a permissionless, public peer to peer (agent to agent) communication network, called the Agent Communication Network; and
+- a permissionless, public peer to peer (agent to agent) communication network, called the Agent Communication Network;
+- a set of <a href="../protocol">agent interaction protocols</a>; and
 - a centralized search and discovery system.

 The latter will be decentralized over time.